How to become a civil engineer

 Level 3 apprenticeship

-Level 3 apprenticeships are equivalent to A levels, so you will typically need 5 GCSEs (or equivalent) including English, maths and a science to be eligible.
+Level 3 apprenticeships are equivalent to A levels, so you will typically need 5 GCSEs (or equivalent) including English, maths and Science to be eligible.

 You will usually spend one day a week at college and the rest with your employer.

-Find out more about what an apprenticeship involves here.
+Find out more about what a civil engineering apprenticeship involves.

 Higher and degree apprenticeships